nazmul-nhb/nhb-toolbox-docs/docs/utilities/number/factorial.md

 - The function uses a *recursive approach* internally.
 - Input is normalized via [**normalizeNumber**](normalizeNumber) before computation.
 - Factorial of `0` and `1` is `1`.
+- It does not compute factorial for fractions (non-integer values).
 - Can return very large values quickly due to the rapid growth rate of factorial values.
 - Only *non-negative integer values* are considered valid for calculating factorial.